 Are there any bad points to this game?
-Well I guess I have to give at least one just to be fair.
-It's more of a warning then a bad point and it will depend on who you are playing with.
+Well, I guess I have to give at least one just to be fair.
+It's more of a warning than a bad point and it will depend on who you are playing with.
 There is a chance that some people could take this game quite personal - you are pointing guns at each other after all.

 The cries of "You always point at me" or "that's not fair" are probably going to become quite common - depending on who you are playing with.
 The boss here at Zatu was sweating a bit beforehand that his loving team would target him - we didn't......honest!

 If pushed for another bad point I would say that it can become very easy to stay as the Don for round after round.
-You can tell people to lower there guns from you and you get first choice of the loot - where the option to be the don again is available.
-This is only a minor issue though as if your team work well and all point at the Don then he or she is going to have to surrender.
+You can tell people to lower their guns from you and you get the first choice of the loot - where the option to be the don again is available.
+This is only a minor issue though as if your teamwork is well and all point at the Don then he or she is going to have to surrender.

 No two games are the same and there can be twists and turns along the way!
 It's really hard to win two games on the bounce and to actually figure out who is going to win the game!
 The best thing of all?
 You get to use foam guns of course!!!

 Buy Cash 'N' Guns